-Catherine is an incredibly versatile young singer who flits from opera to jazz with ease.
-She has recently completed her studies at Guildhall School of Music and Drama, and is a member of the New London Chamber Choir.
-She graduated with her BAMus Hons from the University of Nottingham in 2003.
+Catherine is an incredibly versatile soprano singer for hire who flits from opera to musical theatre and jazz with ease.
+She completed her studies at Guildhall School of Music and Drama, and graduated with her BAMus Hons from the University of Nottingham in 2003.

-Alberto was born in Madeira, Portugal, in 1983.
-Before moving to London, Alberto graduated with his degree in Vocal Performance and Teaching at Universidade de Aveiro with António Salgado.
+Tenor hire: José is an outstanding up and coming opera singer with a truly iconic tenor sound and profound musicianship, was born in Madeira, Portugal, in 1983.
+Before moving to London, José graduated with his degree in Vocal Performance and Teaching at Universidade de Aveiro with António Salgado.
 He won the first prize at the “3º Prémio José Augusto Alegria” for young singers in 2009.
-He has recently finished the Guildhall School of Music and Drama Opera Course.
+He has recently finished the Guildhall School of Music…

-Russell has been involved in the arts all his life, stating at the tender age of eight in a school production of Yo-ho-ho.
-He moved from his home town of Kidderminster to London to gain his BMus and MMus at the prestigious Guildhall School of Music and Drama to study voice on an unconditional place under the tutelage of Mr Ian Kennedy, with whom Russell remains studying with to this day.
+Russell is a fantastic character tenor for hire who has been involved in the arts all his life, stating at the tender age of eight in a school production of Yo-ho-ho.
+He moved from his home town of Kidderminster to London to gain his BMus and MMus at the prestigious Guildhall School of Music and Drama to study voice on an unconditional place under the tutelage of Mr Ian Kennedy, with whom Russell continues to coach with to this day.

 Thomas, bass-baritone, graduated from the Guildhall School of Music and Drama, where he won the English Song Prize.
 Since graduation with distinction in 2009 he has performed the title role in many productions including Rossini’s Il Signor Bruschino for British Youth Opera and Marcello and Schaunard in OperaUpClose’s Olivier Award-winning La Boheme at the Soho Theatre.